 Several months into building my first online business, I realized I was wasting hours upon hours researching all the available tools.
 By trying to choose the perfect tools, I wasn’t using any!
 My calendar was a paper agenda I picked up at Target that cost me time each week because I was writing in recurring tasks by hand.

 The best tools for you are the ones that fit your business budget AND that you are using!

 Try to find tools that are multipurpose.
-For example, with Teamwork you can manage projects, track time, and communicate with clients.
-Or you can use a tool like Kajabi for email marketing, landing pages, and course creation.
+For example, with ClickUp you can manage projects, track time, and communicate with clients.
+Or you can use a tool like HoneyBook for scheduling, invoicing, and client onboarding.
 This will help you limit the number of tools you need.

-You should also look for tools that integrate like Trello and Google Calendar.
+You should also look for tools that integrate like AirTable and Google Calendar.
 They work together so you’re able to save time by automating different processes.

 If someone is telling you that you need to be present everywhere, just walk away.
 You don’t need that kind of crazy.
 Be present where your people are.